Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Information Capacity

 Motivated by the strong correlation between compression and intelligence, information capacity evaluates an LLM's efficiency via text compression, defined as the ratio of model intelligence to the inference complexity, given by:

 Specifically, the model intelligence is measured by the data size savings achieved from the LLM's probability prediction.
 The original size of a text sample in the given dataset is denoted as $C$, which is transformed into a sequence of $L$ tokens by the tokenizer of an LLM $M$.
 The LLM predicts the probability distribution of the next token given all previous tokens $x_{<i}$ as context, which is used for the arithmetic coding of the actual next token.
-The symbol length of the $i$-th token derived from entropy coding is approximately $-\log p(x_i | x_{<i} ; M)$, and the compression gain is the difference between the original data size and the summed symbol length of all tokens.
-As mainstream decoder-only LLMs can only predict the next token with at least one effective preceding token as context, we exclude the first token when measuring both the original data size and the encoded symbol length.
+The symbol length of the $i$-th token derived from entropy coding is approximately $-\log_2 p(x_i | x_{<i} ; M)$, and the compression gain is the difference between the original data size and the summed symbol length of all tokens.
 Additionally, we measure the computational complexity by the inference floating-point operations (FLOPs) $N_M$ on a logarithmic scale, as previous studies find that inference costs are decreasing exponentially for LLMs with equivalent downstream performance \citep{xiao2024densinglawllms}.
 In summary, the information capacity is defined as:

 In practical measurements, the inference FLOPs $N_M$ and the compression gain are summed for all tokens in the text sample and are approximately proportional to the text sample length $L$.
-The denominator $\log N_M$ is FLOPs in a logarithmic scale while the numerator is the compression gain itself, rendering the value of information capacity calculated from (\ref{eq:IC}) heavily affected by the sample length $L$.
-Thus, the original size, the negative log-likelihood, and the inference FLOPs are all averaged by the token count to exclude the influence of sample length.
+The denominator $\log_2 N_M$ is FLOPs in a logarithmic scale, while the numerator is the compression gain itself, rendering the value of information capacity calculated from (\ref{eq:IC}) heavily affected by the sample length $L$.
+Thus, the original size, negative log-likelihood (NLL), and inference FLOPs are all averaged by token count to exclude the influence of sample length.
+In addition, we exclude the first token during measurements, as mainstream decoder-only LLMs can only predict the next token with at least one effective preceding token as context.
 The practical computation formula of information capacity is expressed as: